- Formatting Your Resume

 - Job title held

-Continue with that same formatting until you have listed all your relevant work experience.
+Continue with this formatting arrangement until you have listed all your relevant work experience.
 Due to space constraints try not to exceed three jobs, unless they really add value.

 If your education extends beyond a high school diploma, then don't include your high school unless the employer asks for it.
-Meaning, that if you have a college degree you normally wouldn't include the details about your high school.
-Along the same line, if you have a degree that goes beyond a two-year or four-year program, list that first and only include a minor degree if it is relevant.
-This section should be presented like this:
+Meaning that if you have a college degree, you normally wouldn't include the details about your high school.
+Along the same line, if you have a degree that goes beyond a two-year or four-year program list that first and only include a minor degree if it is relevant.
+You should present this section like this:

 - University, degree, and date

 - And so on

 - Skills Section: Take the time to outline and evaluate your skills in this section.
-Include only the skills that pertain to the field which you are involved.
+Include only the skills that pertain to the field in which you are involved.

 If you have completed any training sessions or have attained related certificates you may list them here.
 Your skills section should be presented as such:

 Skill - a brief description about how you use that skill at work.

 Certificate - when and how you obtained this.

 - References: You should have a separate reference page, but if you'd like to make that more clear to your reader, you may include the text, "References Available Upon Request" placed at the bottom to alert the employer to that particular page in your portfolio.

-You are bound to format your resume correctly by following the guidelines for resume formatting and taking into account your own personal situation.
+You are bound to format your resume correctly by following the guidelines for resume formatting and taking your situation into account.
 That is a step in the right direction when it comes to the interview process.
 Start writing yours by clicking the button: